ncssar/radiolog/INSTALL.md

 # radiolog.cfg optional settings
 default values should be fine and will be used if nothing is specified in radiolog.cfg, but can be overridden as defined here:

+Config file format:
+Line one of the file must be this: "[RadioLog]"
+Each line following should be in the following format: (avoid spaces)
+printLogoFileName="radiolog_logo.jpg"

-Path to the logo that, if the file exists, will appear in the top left of generated printouts: self.printLogoFileName="radiolog_logo.jpg"
+Path to the logo that, if the file exists, will appear in the top left of generated printouts: printLogoFileName="radiolog_logo.jpg"
 (Note that this file is intentionally not part of the repo, to make sure that only NCSSAR will be using the NCSSAR logo; each SAR group should use their own logo.)

-Filename (in the same directory as radiolog.py) of fillable clue report PDF: self.fillableClueReportPdfFileName="clueReportFillable.pdf"
+Filename (in the same directory as radiolog.py) of fillable clue report PDF: fillableClueReportPdfFileName="clueReportFillable.pdf"

-Path to GISInternals installation, i.e. the directory that contains bin\proj\apps\cs2cs.exe: self.GISInternalsSDKRoot="C:\\GISInternals" # avoid spaces in the path - demons be here
+Path to GISInternals installation, i.e. the directory that contains bin\proj\apps\cs2cs.exe:
+GISInternalsSDKRoot="C:\\GISInternals" # avoid spaces in the path - demons be here

 That should do it!
 Just run 'python radiolog.py' to run the program.
 You may want to create a desktop shortcut and use the included icon.